-I have recently been digging through decades of family memorabilia and came across several of my old journals.
+I had recently been digging through decades of family memorabilia and came across several of my old journals.
 And since I wasn’t in any particular rush, I started perusing their pages.

 As I skimmed emotional entries (from what seems like a lifetime ago), I gave thanks to God once again and worshipped Him for mercies I have long since tucked away in my memory.
 (Which is one reason why I did it.)